DataDog/documentation/content/en/synthetics/api_test.md

 * At least one location was in failure (at least one assertion failed) during the last *X* minutes, **AND**
 * At one moment during the last *X* minutes, at least *n* locations were in failure

-The uptime bar is displayed differently on your test result: location uptime is displayed on a per-evaluation basis (i.e. whether the last test was up or down).
+The uptime bar is displayed differently on your test result: location uptime is displayed on a per-evaluation basis (whether the last test was up or down).
 Total uptime is displayed based on the configured alert conditions.
 Notifications sent are based on the total uptime bar.

 ### Validation